COVID-19 Resources for Our Essential Farmworkers

 Stockton 915-371-8220 ext.
 8003/8005

 Lastly, CHD is still doing Citizenship and DACA applications for free.
 Green card renewals are for $100.
 Clients are responsible for government charges.
-We want to let you all know about these affordable immigration quotes because the government will be raising prices as soon as October 1st.
+We wanted to let you all know about these affordable immigration quotes because the government will be raising prices as soon as October 1st.
 Call for an appointment.
 Leave a clear message with a phone number and email if you have one.
 The Immigration & Citizenship department will contact you.
 We are doing our best to serve as many as we can during this pandemic and wildfires.